History of antisemitism: Muhammad, the Quran, and early Islam

 The Quran, the holy book of Muslims, contains some verses that can be interpreted as expressing very negative views of some Jews.
 After the Islamic prophet Muhammad moved to Medina in 622 CE, he made peace treaties with the Jewish tribes of Arabia and other tribes.
 However, the relationship between the followers of the new religion and the Jews of Medina later became bitter.
 At this point the Quran instructs Muhammad to change the direction of prayer from Jerusalem to Mecca, and from this point on, the tone of the verses of the Quran become increasingly hostile towards Jewry.

 In 627 CE, Jewish tribe Banu Qurayza of Medina violated a treaty with Muhammad by allying with the attacking tribes.
 Subsequently, the tribe was charged with treason and besieged by the Muslims commanded by Muhammad himself.
 The Banu Qurayza were forced to surrender and the men were beheaded, while all the women and children were taken captive and enslaved.
 Several scholars have challenged the veracity of this incident, arguing that it was exaggerated or invented.
-Later, several conflicts arose between Jews of Arabia and Muhammad and his followers, the most notable of which was in Khaybar, in which many Jews were killed and their properties seized and distributed amongst the Muslims.
+Later, several conflicts arose between Jews of Arabia and Muhammad and his followers, the most notable of which was in Khaybar, in which many Jews were killed and their properties seized and distributed among the Muslims.